nidesant/chroot-jails/README.md

 https://www.cyberciti.biz/tips/chroot-apache-under-rhel-fedora-centos-linux.html

 ### TO DO
-- add a php function to scripts for mroe flexibility
+- add a php function to scripts for more flexibility